In-Memory-Ceremony-hug

 Will this event be televised?

-At this time it is not planned to have the induction ceremony televised, although we do plan to live stream the induction ceremony on our website and Facebook page.
+While the induction ceremony will not be televised, we do plan to live stream the induction ceremony on our website and Facebook page.
 If you are watching on Facebook, please like our page to ensure you will be notified of the livestream and to stay up to date on the In Memory program.
 You can always watch past induction ceremonies that we were able to tape here.

 Can I access photos from the ceremony?